Tej Pratap Yadav

-Tej Praatap Yadav (born 16 April 1988) is an Indian politician.
+Tej Pratap Yadav (born 16 April 1988) is an Indian politician and content creator.
 He was cabinet minister of Environment, Forest and Climate Change in the Government of Bihar.
 He is the elder son of former Chief Ministers of Bihar, Lalu Prasad Yadav and Rabri Devi.

 Early life and education

 Tej Pratap Yadav was born on 16 April 1988 in Gopalganj, Bihar.
 He is the elder son among the seven daughters and two sons of two former Chief Ministers of Bihar, Lalu Prasad Yadav and his wife Rabri Devi.
 His 7 sisters are Misa Bharti, Rohini, Chanda, Ragini, Hema, Anushka and Raj Lakshmi Yadav.
 Tejashwi Yadav is his younger brother.

 He passed the 12th (Intermediate) from BSEB in 2010, as stated in the affidavit submitted by him during the 2020 Bihar Legislative Assembly election.

 Personal life

 He married Aishwarya Rai, the daughter of Chandrika Rai and granddaughter of Bihar's former Chief Minister, Daroga Prasad Rai.
 He has been accused by his wife of beating her, using drugs, and cross-dressing.
 One of his grievances against his wife, according to the Times of India report, is that "she has not been able to adjust to his way of life".

-On May 24, 2025, he publicly revealed his 12-year relationship with Anushka Yadav via Facebook.
+On 24 May 2025, he publicly revealed his 12-year relationship with Anushka Yadav via Facebook.
 Yadav initially claimed that his account had been compromised, and the post was later removed.
 However, on 30 June 2025 in an interview with Chitra Tripathi of ABP News, he admitted that he had made the post himself and deleted it later due to family pressure.
 Despite his 2018 marriage to Aishwarya Rai, which is still pending in the family court, it is thought that he has been with Anushka for the past 12 years and that the two are already married, based on a number of widely circulated photos and other sources.

 In a post on X the next day, his father, Lalu Yadav, declared that he was expelled from his family and the party.